NON-STATE ACTORS IN EDUCATION

 1. Terminology

-Kiribati's current education governing act, the 2013 Education Act, does not include a non-state educational institution.
-However, according to the repealed 1977 Education Ordinance, a "non-governmental" school is defined as a school other than a government school.
+The 2013 Education Act does not include a definition for a non-state educational institution.
+However, according to the repealed 1977 Education Ordinance, a "non-government" school is defined as a "school other than a government school".

 1. Typology of provision